HomamAl/WordCount/README.md

 # To run the webserver
 1. Navigate to the (wordCount_project) folder
-2. Run the "python3 manage.py runserver" command to get.
+2. Run the "python3 manage.py runserver" command to start the webserver.
 3. Then you should see a development server IP address to run in your browser.